werewolv-es/how-to-play/README.md

 Included is a simple viewer for the guide, to give you an idea of how it'll look on the main site.
 It requires [Node.js](https://nodejs.org/) to run.
 Run `npm install` within the main folder to install the required dependencies, then  `npm run dev` to open the guide viewer in the browser on port `8080`.

 _Note:_ The viewer does not understand Razor syntax, though it will display the common header information for each guide page.

-If you wish to view a guide that exists in the folder but not the sidebar, simply change the URL to `http://localhost:8080/#guide={guidename}`, replacing `{guidename}` with the file name without the extension.